na-na-hi/renget/archive/frozenvan.md

 https://www.chub.ai/characters/frozenvan/yugure-500174f6/main

 July
-Mongirls are terrorizing MonGirlLand and a nosy alchemist has taken it upon himself to solve the mongirl crisis.
+Mongirls are terrorizing MonGirlLand and the nosy alchemist Alban has taken it upon himself to solve the mongirl crisis.
 You're the shitty fairy who he formed a pact with to attain fusing abilities.
 Will you give him shitty fusion materials, or decent ones?
 See usage gallery. https://www.chub.ai/characters/frozenvan/9665872d-24b2-4362-85b3-5fea3da86dc8/main

 You're a sleazebag lawyer who died and went to Heaven.
 Your tour guide is...the girl whose parents' murderer you helped acquit.